isabella232/osc/README.md

 `call_msg` was used here since we expect a value back from the server.

+For more example usage, you may be interested in viewing the source for the LFE project [undertone](https://github.com/lfex/undertone).
+While written in LFE, it make extensive use of `osc_client` and might offer the curious coder significant insights.

 ## Running Project Tests

     rebar3 as test check